A visit to the Botanic Gardens is one of the more popular things to do in Dublin for good reason.

 1. Glasnevin Cemetery (5-minute drive)

 Stretching across 124 acres, Glasnevin Cemetery is the final resting place for some of the most prominent names in Irish history.
 Take one of their cracking tours and hear the stories and see the graves of the likes of Michael Collins, Éamon de Valera and Brendan Behan.
-The O’Connell Tower offers a viewpoint to rival that of the Croke’s Skyline (though there’s a 198 step climb to see it!).
+The O’Connell Tower offers a viewpoint to rival that of the Croke’s Skyline (though there’s a 198-step climb to see it!).

 2. Phoenix Park (15-minute drive)

-Home to a zoo, a fort and even the US Ambassador’s residence, the Phoenix Park is one of the largest parks in any European capital.
-If you want to get some air after your trip to the gardens, this enormous space is just a short drive away (Check out the unique Hole in the Wall pub afterward, too).
+Home to a zoo, a fort and even the US Ambassador’s residence, Phoenix Park is one of the largest parks in any European capital.
+If you want to get some air after your trip to the gardens, this enormous space is just a short drive away (Check out the unique Hole in the Wall pub afterwards, too).